fredsterss/Widthy/README.md

 ## Purpose
 This is intended for Tumblr theme hackers who want [photosets](http://engineering.tumblr.com/post/9294264070/building-a-faster-lightbox) to be full-width at larger widths than 500px ([the current maximum](http://www.tumblr.com/docs/en/custom_themes#photoset-posts)).

+## Why?
+If you're as anal as me (read: a designer) then you don't link Tumblr's janky 500 pixel width messing up your grid system.
+Everything else can be hacked to fit your carefully designed theme, so why not the all-singing-all-dancing photoset?
+Widthy does this with elegance and limited markup (no more hacky iframes), and is totally dynamic in terms of layout.

 ## Installation
 * Ensure you have the latest version of jquery, by including the following code between the `<head></head>` tags.